rootstrap/blog/content/How to change the rest-auth reset password email to a custom html template - Jorge Michelena.md

 ### Conclusion

+In this blog post you learned how to overwrite any email template in dj-rest-auth, we focused on the one used for the reset password feature but the same principle can be used in other cases.
-In this blog post you learned how to change the default dj-rest-auth reset password email with a new HTML one by defining a custom `PasswordResetSerializer`, as well as how to change/add information to the content of the email dinamically using the `get_email_options` method of the `PasswordResetSerializer` base class.
+We replaced the reset password email with a new HTML one by defining a custom `PasswordResetSerializer`, and learned how to change/add information to the content of the email dinamically using the `get_email_options` method of the `PasswordResetSerializer` base class.

+I hope you enjoyed it and found it useful, thank you for reading!